Figured You Out

 "Figured You Out" is a song by Canadian rock band Nickelback.
 It was released on November 3, 2003, as the second single from the group's fourth studio album, The Long Road (2003).
 The song spent 13 weeks at number one on the US Billboard Mainstream Rock Tracks chart, ending 2004 as the number-one mainstream rock song.
 Worldwide, the single peaked at number 10 in Australia and number 27 on the Canadian Radio & Records Rock Top 30 chart.

-Reception
+Reception and legacy

-Christopher Rosa of VH1 wrote: "Chad and the gang paints a picture of a woman being submissive to a man here.
+Christopher Rosa of VH1 said the song's lyrics were misogynistic, and wrote, "Chad and the gang paints a picture of a woman being submissive to a man here.
 (She's literally on her knees.)
 It doesn't get more misogynistic than a man saying he prefers women with their pants off."
+In 2025, Graham Hartmann of Metal Injection included the track on his list of the "10 Greatest Divorced Dad Rock Songs of All Time", where he wrote, "I've never been to a Canadian strip club, but I imagine the day shift crew goes wild when Nickelback's daddy-dom anthem comes on."